AmruteLab/PyChelator/README.md

 <!DOCTYPE html>
 <html>
 <body>
-  <h1>Metal-Chelator Complex Calculator</h1>
+  <h1>PyChelator: a web tool for metal-chelator calculations</h1>
   <h2>Description:</h2>
-  <p>maxchelator.js is a custom JavaScript code that facilitates the calculation and display of chelator-metal complex information based on specified parameters.
-It serves as a helpful tool for researchers, scientists, and professionals working with metal-chelator interactions who need to obtain critical data related to these complexes.</p>
+  <p>Pychelator serves as a helpful tool for researchers, scientists, and professionals working with metal-chelator interactions who need to obtain critical data related to these complexes.
+It is developed by employing Python programming language and the well-established algorithms of <a href="https://somapp.ucdmc.ucdavis.edu/pharmacology/bers/maxchelator/" target="_blank">Maxchelator</a></p>

   <h2>Features:</h2>
   <ul>